 7.1 Purpose and Scope

-The purpose of this section is to describe methods for performing the response analysis and global performance design checks of tension leg platforms.
+The purpose of this section is to describe methods for performing response analysis and global performance design checks of tension leg platforms.
 Environmental information needed for the analysis is presented in Section 5, and the derivation of environmental forces and moments on the platform is given in Section 6.
 This section presents methods for calculating platform motions, mooring system loads, and loading on the structure.

 The design of a tension leg platform requires the application of analysis methods to estimate a variety of responses that are not commonly considered in the design of conventional fixed offshore structures.
 Environmental forces result in steady and dynamic platform displacements and loading on the overall TLP system.

-Analysis methods of varying degrees of complexity have been adapted from practices developed for design and analysis of ships, semi-submersibles, large volume gravity-base platforms, and steel space-frame structures.
+Analysis methods of varying degrees of complexity have been adapted from practices developed for design and analysis of ships, semi-submersibles, large volume gravity-based platforms, and steel space-frame structures.
 These methods may be characterized as linear or nonlinear, frequency domain or time domain, and deterministic or probabilistic.
-The methods will be discussed below in the context of the several relevant modes of response.
+The methods will be discussed below in the context ofseveral relevant modes of response.
 Emphasis is placed on the evaluation of static and dynamic response to a combined environment which includes forcing from a number of sources, i.e., wind, wave, current, storm surge, etc.

 The design checks in this section are structured around the concept of global performance load cases or limit states, which are described in Section 5.
 The response analysis and design checks described in this section are based on working stress design.
-However, because of the dynamic and multivariate nature of TLP response, these necessarily include elements of probabilistic and reliability based design.
+However, because of the dynamic and multivariate nature of TLP response, these necessarily include elements of probabilistic and reliability-based design.

 7.2 System Modeling

 TLP response to an extreme environment is complex, with forcing that is generally time-varying and resulting from a number of sources.
-Since the total response includes contributions from a number of different components, the modeling procedures should account for the statistics of joint occurrence of forces, and the TLP system response to this combined forcing.
+Since the total response includes contributions from a number of different components, the modeling procedures should account for the statistics of joint occurrence of forces, and the TLP system response to this combined force.

 There are various ways of calculating both the forces acting on the TLP in an extreme environment, and the system response to these forces.
 Both time and frequency domain response models have been validated against field or model test data.
 Properly applied, either modeling approach is acceptable for use in design.
 However, it is noted that all practical design methodologies include various approximations.
 None of these methodologies are exact, and appropriate effort is needed to calculate the response with reasonably accuracy commensurate with current experience.
 It is stressed that both validation and proper application are prerequisites for using any calculation methodology for detailed design checking.